Verdify

-AI workflows need operations, not just launch day.
+AI workflows need a learning cadence, not just launch day.

-Once an AI workflow is live, the work shifts from building to operating: monitoring, evaluating, tuning, expanding, reviewing exceptions, and communicating results.
+Once an AI workflow is live, the work shifts from building to compounding: monitoring, evaluating, tuning, capturing feedback, reviewing exceptions, and communicating results.

 Evidence from the lab